Solomons confirms security talks with China; Australia and NZ concerned | Law-Order

 "There are others who may seek to pretend to influence and may seek to get some sort of hold in the region and we are very conscious of that," he told reporters.
 'UNSETTLING INFLUENCES'

 New Zealand's foreign minister, Nanaia Mahuta, said in a statement that Pacific partners should be transparent in their actions.
-"Such agreements will always be the right of any sovereign country to enter into, however developments within this purported agreement could destabilise the current institutions and arrangements that have long underpinned the Pacific region's security," she said.
+"Such agreements will always be the right of any sovereign country to enter into," she said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)